gapcoin/gapcoin/doc/coding.md

 - ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

-- ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.
+- ThreadRPCServer : Remote procedure call handler, listens on port 31397 for connections and services them.

-- BitcoinMiner : Generates bitcoins (if wallet is enabled).
+- GapcoinMiner : Generates gapcoins (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.